YuWan886/Extra-Bingo-Objects/README.md

 # Extra-Bingo-Objects

-## A datapack to make more mods compatible with yetanotherbingo!
+## A datapack to make more mods compatible with [Yet Another Bingo](https://modrinth.com/mod/yet-another-minecraft-bingo)!

+This is a datapack that adds support for more mods' items, advancements, and custom level arrangements to YetAnotherBingo.
+It balances the difficulty of mods' objectives in the bingo.

 | **Supported Mods**               | **Version**            |
 | :------------------------------- | :--------------------- |